 And then, sadly, it all changed.
 After years of drinking coffee with no ill effects, I suddenly couldn’t tolerate it anymore.
 Maybe it was hormones, or maybe it coincided with a stressful time in my life, but things got out of whack, and my precious coffee turned on me.
 It made me jittery and feel slightly ill.
 I felt a bit off and anxious after even just one cup.

 In my desperation to have my coffee fix, I even (gasp!) turned to decaf coffee, but that wasn’t a great solution either.
 Even the decaf made me feel a little wired.
 So maybe for me, it isn’t the caffeine, but something else in the coffee that causes the jitters.
 Oddly, around the same time, dark chocolate also began making me jittery.
-I don’t know what happened or what the problem is, but coffee was off the menu for me.
+I don’t know what happened or what the problem is, but coffee was off the menu for me for the time being.
 Sob.
-(Thankfully, I can still have chocolate in moderate amounts!)
+(Thankfully, I can now have some coffee again on occasion and still enjoy chocolate in moderate amounts!)

 So I drank other stuff.
 More water.
 Tea.
 Homemade lemonade.
 All good stuff, but I still missed my coffee.
 I missed sitting on my porch in the morning, in the crisp air, with my mug of hot coffee.
 I missed the ritual of brewing my coffee and frothing my milk and then serving it up in one of my favorite pottery mugs.
 And sure, tea is a good substitute and I can still do all of those things with a cup of tea, but one thing was missing.
 The taste.
 I missed the taste of coffee.
 I enjoy the roasted and slightly bitter taste that I just don’t get from tea (but don’t get me wrong, I still enjoy tea, and there are some very good teas out there!)